cmpnd-ai/dspy-cli/docs/deployment.md

 | **Fly.io** | `flyctl secrets set KEY=value` |
 | **Google Cloud Run** | `--set-env-vars KEY=value` or Secret Manager |
 | **AWS** | Systems Manager Parameter Store / Secrets Manager |

+When you first create a project, if you do not have a `DSPY_API_KEY`, one will be generated and you can see it in the logs.

+It is recommended to change this key immediately after deployment to a secure value via your secret manager.

 ### Secrets Best Practices